NL EN

 FASE: Focus on Alcohol Safe Environment (www.faseproject.eu).

-FASE project aimed to collect best practices in work-place strategies to reduce the impact of harmful and hazardous alcohol consumption on the economy as well as best practices on well-resourced community mobilisation and intervention projects to create safer drinking environments, and to develop best practice in advertising, self regulation and monitoring.
+FASE project also aimed to collect best practices in work-place strategies to reduce the impact of harmful and hazardous alcohol consumption on the economy as well as best practices on well-resourced community mobilization and intervention projects to create safer drinking environments.
 Funded by the EU Commission.

 European studies